xhssme/tom/FAQ_EN.md

 [Old version download address](https://github.com/xhssme/tom/releases/ "下载地址")

 > Currently only supports Android!Please note that the distribution channel of this software is only available through Google Play store.
-This software may have been modified, and the author cannot guarantee its security.The author suggests that you uninstall TomV, P, N downloaded from other sources, and download and use them again from Google Play.
 ------------------------------------------------------------------

 #### New changes